Buliwyfa/peerblocklists/README.md

 All of these blocklists will lead PeerBlock to block 2.6+ billion IPs.
 Includes the BT Blocklist (https://github.com/Naunter/BT_BlockLists) & Sahsu (https://github.com/sahsu/transmission-blocklist/releases/latest/download/blocklist.gz)

+IF YOU'RE DOING RESEARCH: It may be interesting for you to know that there is a compiled list of national and corporate IPs.
+For instance, the NORTH_KOREA.p2p file contains the IP address range used in the DPRK.
+Some of these blocklists also hold known IPs for companies, government departments (foreign and abroad), and firms (Haliburton, marketing agencies, social media, etc.).

+Speaking of Haliburton, I'm currently trying to make my own blocklist to contribute to this.
+I am compiling IPs known to be associated to Haliburton (the oil company).
+Why Haliburton?
+Well, the IPs associated with Haliburton Company are already in other blocklists included in this repo.
+These IPs, for many PeerBlock users (although primarily public-trackers peer-to-peer users) often times get flagged and blocked by PeerBlock.